shradha125/TBD-Center-Freight-Data-Research-Project/LiteratureReview_7.md

 - Spatial and Temporal Patterns: Mapped and analyzed the distribution of parking events, highlighting high-demand areas and illegal parking hotspots.
 - Impact Analysis: Assessed how different urban functions (e.g., industrial, dining) affect parking behaviors using Random Forest and SHAP.

+The study maps where and when parking events occur, identifies illegal parking hotspots, and assesses how different urban functions, like industrial or dining areas, affect parking.
+Using machine learning models, the research predicts parking patterns and provides insights to help urban planners improve parking management and reduce illegal parking.